Skip to content

 Through collaborative breakout sessions with biblical scholars and museum educators, teachers will explore ways to equip and empower students to consider context, examine artifacts with purpose, and gather records and voices from a range of sources.

-Virtual ticketing is now available.
-Register to attend online today.
+Register to attend in person or online today.

 Jul 26, 2024 - Jul 28, 2024